cole-group/QUBE-SOMD-paper/HFE/README.md

 ## File Preparation
 - copy the scripts folder to your desired workplace
-- make a new folder for your target molecule in the same place as the scripts folder and add the QuBe pdb and xml file, these should be named `MOL.pdb` and `MOL.xml`
+- make a new folder for your target molecule in the same place as the scripts folder and add the QUBE pdb and xml file, these should be named `MOL.pdb` and `MOL.xml`
-- copy the [build_solvated_systems.sh](https://github.com/cole-group/qube_project/blob/master/QuBe-SOMD_paper/HFE/scripts/build_solvated_systems.sh) script into this folder and run via `bash build_solvated_systems.sh`
+- copy the [build_solvated_systems.sh](https://github.com/cole-group/QUBE-SOMD-paper/blob/master/QuBe-SOMD_paper/HFE/scripts/build_solvated_systems.sh) script into this folder and run via `bash build_solvated_systems.sh`

 Running `tree` should show a directory structure like this